pc2/HPCC_FPGA/docs/source/LINPACK/implementation/index.rst

 The internal forwarding is used to remove circular data dependencies in the torus which otherwise would lead to increased stalls in the network kernel.

 In the next iteration, the FPGA in the center will take the role of the LU update because it will own the next diagonal block of the matrix.
 This means in every iteration the roles will shift one step to the bottom-right.
-The usage of the different external channels by the four streamining kernels is shown in :numref:`fpga_external_channels`.
+The usage of the different external channels by the four streaming kernels is shown in :numref:`fpga_external_channels`.
 Every channel is used by exactly two kernels.
 However, these kernels will never conflict in the channel access, because data will be forwarded internally if both kernels are active.